 Crown of the Coast – Crescent City

-Rated 4 stars with a 9.0/10 guest score, and a perfect 10/10 for location.
-This coastal stay offers beautiful ocean views as well as a calm atmosphere near the shoreline.
+Rated 4 stars with a 9.0/10 guest score and a perfect 10/10 for location.
+This coastal stay offers beautiful ocean views and a calm atmosphere near the shoreline.
 Guests enjoy stylish rooms, a relaxing setting, and easy access to beaches and coastal walking paths.
-It’s a great choice for travelers who want comfort as well as scenery in one place.
+It’s a great choice for travelers who want comfort and scenery in one place.

 Arky’s B & B – Crescent City

-This charming bed and breakfast holds a 4-star rating with an impressive 9.7/10 guest score, along with a 9.6/10 for location.
-The inn provides warm hospitality, cozy rooms, and a peaceful coastal feel.
-Guests appreciate the personal touches and the quiet setting near both the harbor and nearby beaches.
-It’s ideal for couples and travelers who enjoy a welcoming and intimate stay.
+This charming bed and breakfast holds a 4-star rating with an impressive 9.7/10 guest score and a 9.6/10 location rating.
+The inn offers warm hospitality, cozy rooms, and a peaceful coastal atmosphere.
+Guests often appreciate the personal touches and the quiet setting near the harbor and nearby beaches.
+It’s an excellent choice for couples and travelers who enjoy a welcoming and intimate stay.

 Ocean Suites Motel – Crescent City

-Rated 4 stars with a 9.5/10 guest score and a 9.4/10 location rating.
-The motel offers roomy accommodations and a comfortable atmosphere near the ocean.
-Guests like the convenient access to the shoreline, nearby dining, and scenic coastal viewpoints.
-It’s a great option for those who want space, value, and easy beach access.
+This oceanfront motel holds a 4-star rating with a 9.5/10 guest score and a 9.4/10 location rating.
+It offers roomy accommodations and a relaxed atmosphere near the shoreline.
+Guests appreciate the easy access to beaches, nearby dining, and scenic coastal viewpoints.
+It’s a great option for travelers who want space, value, and convenient beach access.

 More Great Places to Stay